sanskrit/raw_etexts/mixed/ebhAratI-sampat/purANAni/mahApurANAni/agnipurANam.md

 curious in such matters will find an extract on the subject in thefirst volume of my “Antiquities of Orissa”, p.
 80. The transition from houses to villages, towns, and fortresses, is but natural;and thence a brief survey of the geography of the earth*(Bhuvana-kosha)* is a wide but by no means an inconsistentstride (107th 108th).
 Again, talking of the earth, the authornaturally casts his eyes on those spots on it which are the mostholy, and worthy of being visited (Tírthas).
 These are allcomprised within the boundary of India, and treated of in avery summary and perfunctory manner.
 He first gives achapter on what should be the duties which good men shouldobserve in going to Tirthas, and what they should do there.Fasting; gifts of gold, land and cattle; shaving off thehair of the head; bathing; offering of water *(tarpana)* andfuneral cakes *(śrádha)* to the manes; and feeding of Bráhmanas and beggars are the principals duties; and these arestrictly enjoined (109th).
 Then follow notices of some of theprincipal places of pilgrimage, such as the river Ganges, theconfluence of the Ganges and the Yamuná *(Prayága)*, Benares,the river Narmadá, and Gayá.
-The first four are disposed ofvery summarily, but the last is described in some detail, including the story of Gayásura in [full](# "See my 'Buddha Gayá', pp. 10f."),the mode of proceeding toGayá, and the various Śrádhas and rites to be performed there.The details are closely similar to what occur in the GayáMáhátmya section of the Váyu Purána; but not quite so elaborate.
+The first four are disposed ofvery summarily, but the last is described in some detail, including the story of Gayásura in full[^2],the mode of proceeding toGayá, and the various Śrádhas and rites to be performed there.The details are closely similar to what occur in the GayáMáhátmya section of the Váyu Purána; but not quite so elaborate.
 Some of the slokas are almost identical in the twoworks; but it is difficult to decide from the circumstance whichis the archetype, and which the copy.

+[^2]: "See my 'Buddha Gayá', pp. 10f."

  A short account of India (Bháratavarsha) in 8 śtanzas(118th) forms the prelude to another geographical dissertationin two chapters (119th and 120th); and then follow twenty-